thomashuang2017/simpson-dialogue-gan-master/README.md

 ![image](https://github.com/thomashuang2017/simpson-dialogue-gan-master/blob/master/pic/Bart_homer.jpg)

 A dialogue system of Homer and Bart, which is using deep learning model to train on bunch of their dialogue.
-You can become Homer and simulate talk with your son bart!!
+You can become Homer and have a simulated conversation with your son bart!!

 # Methods
 1. Using Seq2Seq with attention and discriminator with policy gradient to build a Simpson chatbot.